jakechen/ds-career/selling_aiml.md

     - Beware some DS can be defensive.
 Stress that you’re not here for their job and are only here to empower them
         - “1) you know more about your data than I do and 2) I’m very happy here at Google.
 I’m simply here to see if GCP can help you do your job easier.”

-# Part 2: Prioritizing pipeline based on ROI

-## Calculating returns
-- Important: be sure to establish that increased performance should be baselined against existing processes e.g. humans, and not a hypothetical perfect future.
-Do not let perfect be the enemy of progress.

-### Calculating potential cost reduction
-- Start with cost reduction as it's often the easier one to determine since AI/ML is about automation.
-- Cost reduced = time reduced per person * people enabled.

 ### Calculating potential revenue gained
 - What is customer willing to pay?
 - What is baseline value customer is gaining from your AI product/service?

-## Calculating investment
+# Part 2: Prioritizing pipeline based on ROI
+Next, we establish what the potential investment

-### Operating Expenditure
+## Operating Expenditure
 Cloud consumption for custom AI/ML
 - Compute: data engineering
 - Compute: model training and inference